gdiaz384/AriaDeploy/README.md

 ## Install guide:

+For detailed documentation please see [Aria Deploy's official documentation](//docs.google.com/document/d/1Xte7ej58oPpJlLjvgUamBO-JwuC_FLBWcxcnc87WK2Q/edit?usp=sharing)

 I have bundled most of the dependencies into the installer, but due to the ADK's non-redistributable clause, I cannot provide prebuilt WinPE images (part of the ADK) for use with AriaDeploy.
 For similar reasons, I also cannot provide full unattend.xml files, only templates for them.

+1. Download and extract AriaDeploy to workspace\AriaDeploy
-1. Download and install the [ADK for Windows 10](//msdn.microsoft.com/en-us/windows/hardware/dn913721.aspx) and/or [Windows 8.1Update](//www.microsoft.com/en-US/download/details.aspx?id=39982), and/or [Win7's AIK] (//www.microsoft.com/en-us/download/details.aspx?id=5753) and [supplement](//www.microsoft.com/en-us/download/details.aspx?id=5188) Having all 3 is prefered for maximum flexibility but just one of the above will also work.
+2. Download and install the [ADK for Windows 10](//msdn.microsoft.com/en-us/windows/hardware/dn913721.aspx) and/or [Windows 8.1Update](//www.microsoft.com/en-US/download/details.aspx?id=39982), and/or [Win7's AIK] (//www.microsoft.com/en-us/download/details.aspx?id=5753) and [supplement](//www.microsoft.com/en-us/download/details.aspx?id=5188) Having all 3 is prefered for maximum flexibility but just one of the above will also work.
-2. (optional) While waiting for the ADKs to download/install (takes a while), go download drivers for WinPE from  [Dell](//en.community.dell.com/techcenter/enterprise-client/w/wiki/2065.dell-command-deploy-driver-packs-for-enterprise-client-os-deployment), [Lenovo](//support.lenovo.com/us/en/documents/ht074984) and [HP](//www8.hp.com/us/en/ads/clientmanagement/drivers-pack.html)
+3. (optional) While waiting for the ADKs to download/install (takes a while), go download drivers for WinPE from  [Dell](//en.community.dell.com/techcenter/enterprise-client/w/wiki/2065.dell-command-deploy-driver-packs-for-enterprise-client-os-deployment), [Lenovo](//support.lenovo.com/us/en/documents/ht074984) and [HP](//www8.hp.com/us/en/ads/clientmanagement/drivers-pack.html)
-3. (optional) extract the PE drivers to the appropriate folders: AriaDeploy\drivers\WinPE\5_x\x64 or 10_x86
+4. (optional) extract the PE drivers to the appropriate folders: AriaDeploy\drivers\WinPE\5_x\x64 or 10_x86
-4. (optional) Also get the [generic RTM unattend.xml files](//github.com/gdiaz384/AriaDeploy/tree/master/redist/AriaDeploy/resources) and here for the [MS license keys to use when deploying systems](//technet.microsoft.com/en-us/library/jj612867.aspx)
+5. (optional) Also get the [generic RTM unattend.xml files](//github.com/gdiaz384/AriaDeploy/tree/master/redist/AriaDeploy/resources) and here for the [MS license keys to use when deploying systems](//technet.microsoft.com/en-us/library/jj612867.aspx)
-5. (optional) Input the MS keys into the unattend.RTM.xml files
+6. (optional) Input the MS keys into the unattend.RTM.xml files
+7. Share the workspace folder of workspace\AriaDeploy via read-only CIFS (suggested share name=AriaDeploy$)
+9. (optional) For automatic drive mapping, install an FTP server and share workspace\AriaDeploy\client\resources over ftp 9.5. (optional) update workspace\AriaDeploy\client\resources\credentialsForNetworkDrive.txt
-6. After the ADK finishes installing, double click on InstallAriaDeploy.bat
+10. After the ADK finishes installing, double click on AriaDeploy.exe

 ## Version History/Planning